czurnieden/primesieve/README.md

 ```

 If it still doesn't work with an error raised for not finding <code>vows</code>
-despite beeing installed--install it again, this time locally, that is, without the
+despite beeing installed--install <code>vows</code> again, this time locally, that is, without the <code>-g</code> option.
-<code>-g</code> option.
 The npm packet manager is a bit peculiar in this regard.